sjspielman/tasty/CONTENTS.md

 - `slides`
   - Empty by default, this directory can be populated with slide PDFs to link to from the schedule in `workshop/SCHEDULE.md`
 - `code-of-conduct.md`
-  - The Data Lab's Code of Conduct, as displayed on the workshop website.
+  - The Data Lab's Code of Conduct, as displayed on the workshop website

 ## Setup files